 - Personal Learning Device (PLD) Our school has a 1-1 iPad initiative.
 The goal of the PLD is to enhance students' learning by using creation apps. - Compass Learning Computer based program that creates an individualized instruction learning path for each student based on his or her unique needs.
-Compass Learning is used in all grade levels.

-- Response to Intervention (RtI) The goal of RtI is to identify students who need further assistance with reading fluency.
+Compass Learning is used in all grade levels. - S.M.A.D.
+A math fact fluency program used to improved math skills.
+S.M.A.D. is used in kindergarten, first, and second grade. - Response to Intervention (RtI) The goal of RtI is to identify students who need further assistance with reading fluency.
 Students are taught phonics and comprehension strategies to accelerate their reading ability.
 We implement RtI in kindergarten, first, second, and third grades. - Teaming Our fifth grade teachers are teaming.
 Each teacher teaches two subjects to two classes while all students are taught writing in their homeroom class.
 The goal of this structure is to strengthen the students' learning as the teachers focus on fewer subject areas.
-Our fourth grade teachers are teaming.
-They have a three teachers on each team.
-One teacher teaches ELA, another teachers math and science, and the third teacher teaches social studies and language arts. - Fountas and Pinnell a model for teaching children in a student-centered classroom.
+Our fourth grade teachers are teaming for science and social studies.
+One teacher teaches two classes science while their partner teacher is teaching social studies. - Fountas and Pinnell a model for teaching children in a student-centered classroom.
 Children read and write independently in a variety of group settings on a daily basis.
 Balanced Literacy classrooms focus on different types of reading experiences: read-aloud, shared reading, guided reading, reading conferences, and independent reading. - Learning Focused A Planning Model that provides frameworks and tools for organizing, planning, assessing, and designing instruction. - Positive Behavioral Interventions and Supports PBIS is a systemic approach recognizing and rewarding desirable behaviors; while at the same time, identifying the functions of misbehaviors and teaching replacement behaviors that serve the same function.
-PBIS emphasizes a school-wide systems approach using proactive strategies for defining, teaching, and supporting appropriate behaviors to create a positive school environment. - ReflexMath A math fact fluency program used to help students of all ability levels to develop fluency with their basic facts in addition, subtraction, multiplication and division. - Learners Today, Leaders Tomorrow Fourth and fifth grade boys are matched with a mentor from the high school next door. - Gentlemen's Club This club focuses on developing young men to become better citizens and productive members in the community. - Digital Leaders Four teachers in our school are receiving training on digital learning then modeling and sharing their learning with the staff.
+PBIS emphasizes a school-wide systems approach using proactive strategies for defining, teaching, and supporting appropriate behaviors to create a positive school environment. - ReflexMath A math fact fluency program used to help students of all ability levels to develop fluency with their basic facts in addition, subtraction, multiplication and division.